jstickelmaier/wonglab-capstone/README.md

 # wonglab-capstone

-This repository serves to perform a Variational Autoencoding (VAE) deep learning model of experimentally-generated kymographs in order to analyze protein movement of PlzC in Vibrio cholerae samples.
+This repository serves to execute a Variational Autoencoder (VAE) deep learning model of experimentally-generated kymographs in order to analyze protein movement of PlzC in Vibrio cholerae samples.